|Sliced okra is dipped in buttermilk and then dredged in a lightly seasoned mixture of cornmeal and flour, then deep fried to crispy perfection.|

 Preheat the fryer to 375 degrees F, or if using a skillet heat the oil.

 Cut the okra either into 1/2 inch slices or lengthwise; set aside.
-Whisk together the buttermilk and egg; set aside.
+Whisk together the buttermilk, hot sauce and egg; set aside.
 In a separate bowl, combine the cornmeal with the flour, salt and Cajun seasoning.

-Dip the okra into the buttermilk and then dredge in the flour mixture.
+Dip the okra into the buttermilk, let excess buttermilk drip off and then dredge in the flour mixture.
 Fry in batches for 3 or 4 minutes, or just until golden brown; don't overcrowd!
 Sprinkle with additional salt if desired; serve hot.